 Typically, in the event of a sudden change in velocity or impact, a black box will record some or all of the following information: brake application, RPM, truck speed, gear, and other important data for accident reconstruction.

 Often, the recorded data confirms the objective findings at the crash site.
-Factors such as skid marks, vehicle crush, crash debris, and points of impact serve as powerful tools to help reconstruct the wreck.
+Factors such as skid marks, vehicle crush, crash debris, and points of impact serve as powerful tools for reconstructing the wreck.

 When someone is involved in a serious injury 18 or accident, or if the family has lost a loved one in a tractor-trailer crash, obtaining the black box data is critical to successfully prosecuting a truck wreck lawsuit.